If you are looking for tips on how to make your Twitch page look good or how to make your Twitch channel look professional, then look no further.

 Now we come to the question of what should be visible on your overlay?

-There is not a right answer for the topic in mind.
+There is no right answer for the topic in mind.

 Depending on the type of content that you will stream, different types of information will be required to appear on your stream overlay.